Rebated door

 Advantages are the modern elegance and aesthetic appearance.
 Due to the flushness of the frame and door leaf, it is an absolute eye-catcher in the room.

-For non-rebated door
+non-rebated door

-Non-rebated door with double fold
+non-rebated door with double fold

-Non-rebated door leaf
+non-rebated door leaf

-Rebated door / Non-rebated door
+Rebated door / non-rebated door